 Primary contributions in this track may be other than original research, and therefore teaching or research faculty positions are not appropriate; it confers the rights and responsibilities of leadership associated with regular and research faculty, including service as co-principal investigator and co-supervision of research students where appropriate.
 Faculty in this track are evaluated on a regular basis by department and school review committees.
 Systems faculty are classified as Special Faculty, and receive staff benefits.
 Titles include Systems Scientist, Senior Systems Scientist, and Principal Systems Scientist.
 Complete SCS policy on Criteria for Systems Track appointments is available.

-Please include a letter indicating the area of specialization and faculty track, a detailed curriculum vitae (including citizenship or current visa status for non-US citizens), a research statement (including both current and future directions) and a teaching statement (if appropriate for the track), copies of 1 - 3 representative papers, and the names and email addresses of three or more individuals who have been asked to provide letters of reference.
+Please include a letter indicating the area of specialization and faculty track, a detailed curriculum vitae, a research statement (including both current and future directions) and a teaching statement (if appropriate for the track), copies of 1 - 3 representative papers, and the names and email addresses of three or more individuals who have been asked to provide letters of reference.

-Applications will be accepted from September 15, 2015 through January 5, 2016 (but may continue to be accepted for review after that date until all positions have been filled).
+Applications will be accepted from January 5, 2016 to February 1, 2016 (but may continue to be accepted for review after that date until all positions have been filled).

 Applications may be submitted via the School of Computer Science application website.